portainer/portainer-docs/docs/v2.0/deploy/linux.md

 Note that the recommended deployment mode when using Swarm is using the Portainer Agent.

+By default, Portainer will expose the UI over the port 9000 and expose a TCP tunnel server over the port 8000.
+The latest is optional and is only required if you plan to use the Edge compute features with Edge agents.

-To see the requirements, please, visit the page of [requirements](/v2.0/deploy/requirements)
+To see the requirements, please, visit the page of [requirements](/v2.0/deploy/requirements).

 ### Docker Standalone